Are you looking for a way to spruce up your outdoor space with a professional-looking paver patio?

-For long term use with professional results we recommend applying a base level first.
+For long term use with professional results we recommend that you add base level.

 Is Paver Base Necessary?

-Installing pavers directly over dirt for stepping stones will hold up fine.
-But it’s best to assess the condition of the base and make it as solid as possible before laying pavers to create a patio.
+In short, it’s best to assess the condition of the base and make it as solid as possible before laying pavers.

-A sand base was laid for a previous paver patio.
-After time, some settling occurred and created a tripping hazard.
-After time, it needed repair.
-The pavers were removed, additional sand added and the the pavers reinstalled.
+Eventually, it needed repair.
+The pavers were removed, additional sand added and the pavers reinstalled.

 Compacting Base For Paver Patio

-Now you should have a better understanding of the importance of a base level.
-Compacting the base level is key to creating a paver patio that will remain level and hold up through the years.
+Clearly this step is key to creating a paver patio that will hold up throughout the years.

 Adding Sand To Paver Patio Base

-After the paver base has been compacted we added 1″ of sand.
+After the paver base has been compacted add 1″ of sand.

-Then use the 2×4 to screed the sand.
-This allows you to get a large workable area level at one time, as it pushes excess sand behind the board.
+This method will allow you to get a large workable area level at one time, as it pushes excess sand behind the board.

 After the sand has been leveled to a workable area, 2 feet or so, gently pull one PVC pipe out at a time.

-Take a handful of sand and fill in the void area where the pvc pipe was.
+Then take a handful of sand and fill in the void area where the PVC pipe was.

 Begin Laying Paver Patio

-Continue laying the pavers to create your patio design.
+Then continue laying pavers to create the patio design.

-The pavers were then lined with edging secured into place with stakes.
+Lastly line the pavers with edging and secure into place with stakes.

 Add Polymeric Sand To Paver Patio

-The debris needs to be removed before applying the polymeric sand.
-To do this quickly, we used a shopvac to suck everything up.
+Any debris will need to be removed before applying the polymeric sand.

-Using polymeric sand vs. a common sand mix is recommended.
-A common sand attracts ants, whereas a polymeric sand has fillers in it that act as a cement and help lock the pavers into place.
+As it turns out common sand attracts ants, plus a polymeric sand has fillers that act as a cement to help lock the pavers into place.